 Social Procurement Framework

-Social Procurement at Cenitex provides more information on our priority social procurement objectives, social procurement’s alignment to our aspirations to develop ‘the right culture’ through our 1-3-5 Corporate Strategy, and a message from our CEO.
+Social Procurement at Cenitex provides more information on the Social Procurement Framework, our priority social procurement objectives, and a message from our CEO.

 Procurement Activity Plan